x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 The best place to get the most up-to-date picture of Basic authentication usage by tenants is by using the Azure AD Sign-In report.
 To learn more, see: [New tools to block legacy authentication in your organization - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/new-tools-to-block-legacy-authentication-in-your-organization/ba-p/1225302).

+If you want to export logs for analysis it does require a premium license for your Azure AD tenant.
+If you have that you can use the following methods to export logs;

+- In general, we recommend customers prioritize data export to event hubs, Azure Storage, or Azure Monitor.
+Those export pathways are all capable of handling the load from even customer tenants with hundreds of thousands of users.
+[Stream Azure Active Directory logs to Azure Monitor logs](/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics)
+-	You can also use Graph APIs to export sign in logs, but we recommend you implement MS Graph paging logic to ensure you can pull all the logs.
+[Access Azure AD logs with the Microsoft Graph API](azure/active-directory/reports-monitoring/quickstart-access-log-with-graph-api)
+- You can download logs directly from yoour browser, but for large customers the amount of data can cause browser timeouts.

 ## Client options